CBBC idents: CBBC's "green gumdrop" (2005–2007)

-Stylised CBBC
+Stylised CBBC (2007–2016)

-CBBC relaunched again on Monday 3 September 2007, with a new logo revolving around the letters of CBBC, each in a different style.
+CBBC relaunched again on 3 September 2007, with a new logo revolving around the letters of CBBC, each in a different style.
 A new set of idents followed these up, revolving around scenes including each of the 4 stylised letters before coming together at the end.
-These scenes could involve cartoon figures (including the animated CBBC programmes like Shaun the Sheep and one of the animated segments from Tracy Beaker, as well as the online game Adventure Rock), or stars of current CBBC programmes (which were Barney Harwood, Basil Brush, James Mackenzie, Daniel Anthony, Dani Harmer, Ed Petrie, Oucho T. Cactus, Mark Speight, Kirsten O'Brien, Richard Hammond, Sam Nixon, Mark Rhodes, Caroline Flack, Gethin Jones, Ayo Akinwolere, Zöe Salmon, Bel Powley, Moustafa Palazli, and Rachel Petladwala in the idents).
+These scenes could involve cartoon figures (including the animated CBBC programmes like Shaun the Sheep and one of the animated segments from Tracy Beaker, as well as the online game Adventure Rock), or stars of current CBBC programmes (which were Barney Harwood, Basil Brush, James Mackenzie, Daniel Anthony, Dani Harmer, Ed Petrie, Oucho T. Cactus, Mark Speight, Kirsten O'Brien, Richard Hammond, Sam Nixon, Mark Rhodes, Caroline Flack, Gethin Jones, Ayo Akinwolere, Zöe Salmon, Bel Powley, Moustafa Palazli, Rachel Petladwala, Ben Kerfoot, Charlene Osuagwu, and Jonny Freeman in the idents).
 Numerous different styles were made involving the different scenes, and were added regularly to reflect programmes in March and October 2008 with two more being released in early 2009 relating to the third series of M.I.
 High and new series Richard Hammond's Blast Lab.

+CBBC also introduced a robot mascot named "Mini Zib", who appeared in idents and promotions.
 Children could also make their own versions, the so-called Mash Up, on the CBBC website, and indeed some of these were added to the main set.
 At the end of this sequence, a two-dimensional cartoon style endboard was added that contained the CBBC logo animating into place, against a white background with the green zig-zag lines of the look animating around the edge of the screen.
 This was altered on 10 September 2010, when the CBBC logo was given a 3D glossy look, and as a result the end boards were changed to a fully formed CBBC logo moving around on the green bars on the screen.
-In 2013, they added new variations of the idents which mixed up a few idents, or at least changed one thing about it.
+In 2013, they added new variations of the idents which mixed up a few idents, or at least changed one thing about it, including some lift sequences (taken from the M.I.
+High scene from the previous idents) to promote some programmes, such as Scooby-Doo!
+Mystery, Inc. and The Johnny and Inel Show.